Skailer1/pokeApp/README.md

 ## Installation

-To install and set up Awesome Project locally, follow these steps:
+To install and set up PokeApp locally, follow these steps:

 1. Clone the repository:
 https://github.com/Skailer1/pokeApp.git